 Cloud-based communication and API integration solutions have made it feasible for medical practitioners to deliver services to patients in the comfort of their homes, offices, or while on the go.
-However, it was the COVID-19 pandemic that truly inspired hospitals, medical centers, and physicians to adopt this technology on a massive scale to help patients seek medical help via cloud-based applications.

 With new policies, technologies, and techniques being adopted to ensure the best services, a lot of positive changes are being witnessed in the way the healthcare industry is functioning today.
 However, the challenges are ever-increasing, and, at the same time, the situation is ripe for new solutions to enter the healthcare world.

 In this article, we’ll explore the role of cloud communication in healthcare, revealing its potential to transform how you operate, serve patients, and safeguard their invaluable data.

 Healthcare consumerism and personalized healthcare propel innovation in the industry, each with distinct digital transformation requirements and outcomes.

 The global healthcare market is experiencing significant evolution in terms of innovation and is expected to reach a whopping $665.37 billion by 2028.

 Here’s how cloud technology is benefitting the healthcare segment:

 #1 – Communication through a single platform – Voice and video calls, instant messaging, webchat, EHR management, patient portals among others enable hospitals, healthcare facilities, physicians, and nurses to connect with patients through a single communication platform via the internet.